-After playing his college ball for Monmouth, wide receiver Miles Jonathan Austin III was signed by the Dallas Cowboys.
-He is a backup wide receiver and a special teams player.
+After playing his college ball for Monmouth, wide receiver Miles Jonathan Austin III who played for the Dallas Cowboys, as well as the Cleveland Browns and the Philadelphia Eagles in his latter days.
+He was a backup wide receiver and a special teams player.

 While at Monmouth, Austin had 150 catches for 2,867 yards and 33 touchdowns.
 He holds the school records for total catches and yards.
 He also set the single-season school record for touchdown catches in 2003 with 12.